makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Display the contents of /etc/passwd and /etc/hosts
+Display the last 10 lines of a file